2026 MCAT Test Dates and Score Release Dates

 While there may have been occurrences of this in the past, MCAT scores are generally not released early, so don’t count on it.

 You can stay up-to-date on when scores are available by following AAMC on X @AAMC_MCAT.
 At the same time, remember that the MCAT is only one piece of your medical school application.
-You do yourself no favors by continually checking to see if your score is available before the deadline.
+You do yourself no favors by continually checking whether your score is available before the deadline.
 As difficult as it may be, put the MCAT behind you until your score release window so that you can focus on other essential aspects of your schooling, medical experience, and application preparation.

 What to Do While You Wait for MCAT Results